jsmrcaga/honeyjar/README.md

 # Honeyjar 🍯

-A super simple DB in JSON format !
+A super simple DB in JSON format!

-This project is intended for people that don't really like messing with "real" databases (SQL, Mongo, Redis...) and need a simple data management solution for small projects.
+This project is intended for people that don't really like messing with "real" databases (SQL, Mongo, Redis, etc.) and need a simple data management solution for small projects.

-Note that I've deployed similar solutions on full-scale applications that work perfectly, though you might need to run your own tests to be sure!
+Note that I've deployed similar solutions on full-scale applications that work perfectly, though you might want to run your own tests to be sure!

 I decline all responsability from everything related to the use of this project, use at your own risk!